 What to do in October in Barcelona?

 For those who are still looking for some sunny days, but with cooler temperatures, October is the perfect month to visit Barcelona.
-There are many autumnal activities taking place and there is still plenty of things to do for those who are not ready to let go of summer just yet.
-Another advantage of visiting the city this month is the fact that it is much less busy.
+There are many autumnal activities taking place and there is still plenty to do for those who are not ready to let go of summer just yet.
+Another advantage of visiting the city in October is it is far less busy and crowded.

 Activities and events in October in Barcelona